• Skip to primary navigation

 Fall-Themed Quilts and Sewing Projects and Inspiration

-It’s had to believe it’s summer is over!
-Even though it’s still pretty warm around here, the air is starting to feel different and that fall feeling is starting to creep in.
+It's hard to believe summer is almost over!
+Even though it's still pretty warm around here, the air is starting to feel different and that fall feeling is starting to creep in.
 My flowers are starting to fade a little but my tomatoes are coming on strong.
-It’s my favorite time of the year.
+It's my favorite time of the year.
 That has put me in the mood to start pulling out some Fall-themed sewing projects and quilts.

 I started these wool applique blocks a couple of years ago.
-The wool quilt blocks were made using Lori Holt’s Autumn Love shapes and quilt-along.
+The wool quilt blocks were made using Lori Holt's Autumn Love shapes and quilt-along.
 I pulled out my stash of Lori Holt fabrics from various recent collections (I love how they all play so well together) to make some coordinating pieced blocks.
-It was so fun to finish it up last fall.
-You can see my finished Autumn Love sampler here.

 Fall Sewing using Lori Holt fabrics from Riley Blake and wool applique patterns